whitneylosinski/surfs_up/README.md

    |:--:|:--:|
    |![June_precip](Results/June_precip.png)|![December_precip](Results/December_precip.png)|

 The tables show that the average precipitation is slightly higher in December (0.22") than in June (0.14") and that December had a higher maximum precipitation (6.42") than the max in June (4.43").
 The additional rainfall may have a negative effect on sales and year-round sustainability.
-Another query to better understand the rain patterns would be to look at how many days out of the each month had precipitation.
+Another query to better understand the rain patterns would be to look at how many days out of each month had precipitation.
 This could provide valuable information for how often sales could be impacted by rain.